exira-legacy/static-mailer/README.md

 * If the mail has been successfully sent, you will get `success` as a response.
 Otherwise you will receive `fail`.

+* In case of exceptions, you can view them in the Event Log

 ## Cloning

 `git clone git@github.com:exira/static-mailer.git -c core.autocrlf=input`